ESimCSE: Enhanced Sample Building Method for Contrastive Learning of Unsupervised Sentence Embedding: Related Work

-Recently, contrastive learning has been explored in unsupervised sentence representation learning and has become a promising trend \cite{zhang2020unsupervised, wu2020clear, meng2021coco, gao2021simcse, yan2021consert}.
+Unsupervised sentence representation learning has been widely studied. ~\cite{socher2011dynamic,hill2016learning,le2014distributed} propose to learn sentence representation according to the internal structure of each sentence. ~\cite{kiros2015skip,logeswaran2018efficient} predict the surrounding sentences of a given sentence based on the distribution hypothesis. ~\cite{pagliardini2017unsupervised} propose Sent2Vec, a simple unsupervised model allowing to compose sentence embeddings using word vectors along with n-gram embeddings.
+Recently, contrastive learning has been explored in unsupervised sentence representation learning and has become a promising trend \cite{zhang2020unsupervised,wu2020clear,meng2021coco,liu2021fast,gao2021simcse,yan2021consert,chuang2022diffcse}.
 Those contrastive learning based methods for sentence embeddings are generally based on the assumption that a good semantic representation should be able to bring similar sentences closer while pushing away dissimilar ones.
 Therefore, those methods use various data augmentation methods to randomly generate two different views for each sentence and design an effective loss function to make them closer in the semantic representation space.
-Among these contrastive methods, the most related ones to our work are unsup-ConSERT and unsup-SimSCE.
+Among these contrastive methods, the most related ones to our work are unsup-ConSERT \cite{yan2021consert} and unsup-SimSCE \cite{gao2021simcse}.
 ConSERT explores various effective data augmentation strategies(e.g., adversarial attack, token shuffling, Cutoff, dropout) to generate different views for contrastive learning and analyze their effects on unsupervised sentence representation transfer.
 Unsup-SimSCE, the current state-of-the-art unsupervised method uses only standard dropout as minimal data augmentation, and feed an identical sentence to a pretrained model twice with independently sampled dropout masks to generate two distinct sentence embeddings as a positive pair.
 Unsup-SimSCE is very simple but works surprisingly well, performing on par with previously supervised counterparts.
-However, we find that unsup-SimCSE constructs each positive pair with two sentences of the same length, which can mislead the learning of sentence embeddings.
-So we propose a simple but effective method temed ``word repetition" to alleviate it.
+However, we find that SimCSE constructs each positive pair with two sentences of the same length, which can mislead the learning of sentence embeddings.
+So we propose a simple but effective method temed ``word repetition'' to alleviate it.
 We also propose to use the momentum contrast method to increase the number of negative pairs involved in the loss calculation, which encourages the model towards more refined learning.